 Born in Saguenay, Québec, Canadian soprano Marie-Eve Munger enjoys a flourishing career in both North America and Europe.
 She earned a solid reputation for her strong stage presence - "she stole the show" (The Washington Post) - and for her voice "warm, lyrical" (The Associated Press) with "glassy-clear coloratura" (The New York Times).

-Based in France, her projects for the 2019-2020 season include Ophélie in Hamlet for Angers-Nantes Opéra and Opéra de Rennes, the Countess Adèle in Rossini's Le Comte Ory for Opéra de Toulon, Rosalinde in Fledermaus with Opéra de Québec, Fire and Nightingale in L'Enfant et les Sortilèges with Québec Symphony Orchestra, Händel's Deborah with Trinity Wall Street, and several recitals in her hometown.
+This season, she is the Nightingale in Die Vögel by Walter Braunfels at the Opéra National du Rhin in Strasbourg and Mulhouse, Handel's Theodora with Trinity Wall Street in New York City and Caramoor, as well as Donna Elvira in Don Giovanni at the Opéra de Toulon, along with several solo concerts, recitals and recordings.
+Recently, she was Ophélie in Hamlet for Angers-Nantes Opéra and Opéra de Rennes, the Countess Adèle in Rossini's Le Comte Ory for Opéra de Toulon, Rosalinde in Fledermaus with Opéra de Québec (CANCELLED), Fire and Nightingale in L'Enfant et les Sortilèges with Québec Symphony Orchestra (CANCELLED), Händel's Deborah with Trinity Wall Street (CANCELLED).

 Marie-Eve Munger earned her master's degree from the Schulich School of Music at McGill University.
 She won first prize at the Marmande International Voice Competition in 2007 and won the Choquette-Symcox award from the Jeunesses Musicales du Canada in 2012.